Gravity as the Source of Curvature, not curvature as the source of gravity

 This is not a mathematical preference—it is an observational one.
 When nothing interferes, motion is linear, direct, and rectilinear.

-PEI therefore begins with motion, not geometry.
+PRI therefore begins with motion, not geometry.

-In earlier PEI articles, we state:
+In earlier PRI articles, we state:

 Without gravity, there is no curvature.